Riverag0011/Riverag0011/README.md

 ## Gabi Rivera

-*About Me*
+**About Me**

 Welcome to My GitHub Profile!
-I’m **Gabi Rivera**, an M.Sc. graduate in **Applied Data Science** from the **USD Shirley Marcos School of Engineering**.
+I’m an M.Sc. graduate in **Applied Data Science** from the **USD Shirley Marcos School of Engineering**.
 I’m passionate about leveraging data to drive insights and create impactful solutions.
 My academic background and hands-on experience have equipped me with a solid foundation in machine learning, data visualization, and statistical analysis.

 ## This Page